-SOLUTIONS: RECOMMENDED ACTIONS
+SOLUTIONS: RECOMMENDED EARLY ACTIONS

-Each of the recommended actions presented below address microplastic pollution in California as multi-benefit, 'no regrets' actions.
+Each of the recommended early actions are suggested below to address microplastic pollution in California as multi-benefit, 'no regrets' actions.

+Objective 1.
 Pollution Prevention

-Product & Material Bans
+Product & Material Regulations

-- Implement the statewide requirement that singleuse foodware and condiments be provided only upon request, consistent with Assembly Bill 1276 (Carrillo, 2021).
-(2022) - Encourage state purchasing and service contracts to require reusable foodware whenever feasible and reduce the state's reliance on single-use foodware.
-(2022) - Prohibit expanded polystyrene foodware and packaging.
-(2023) - Expand the statewide microbead ban enacted by Assembly Bill 888 (Bloom, 2015) to include microplastics that are intentionally added to consumer products, such as cosmetics, household and industrial detergents, and cleaning products.
-(2023) - Prohibit the sale of single-use tobacco products, that demonstrably contribute to tobacco product plastic pollution, including but not limited to cigarette filters, electronic cigarettes plastic cigar tips, and unrecyclable tobacco product packaging.
-(2022)
+- 2A.1.1 Implement the statewide requirement that single-use foodware and condiments be provided only upon request, consistent with Assembly Bill 1276 (Carrillo, 2021) by 2022. - 2A.1.2 Encourage state purchasing and service contracts to require reusable foodware whenever feasible and reduce the state's reliance on single-use foodware by 2022. - 2A.1.3 Enact comprehensive statewide plastic source reduction, reuse, and refill goals by 2023. - 2A.1.4 Prohibit the sale and distribution of expanded polystyrene foodware and packaging by 2023. - 2A.1.5 Expand the statewide microbead ban enacted by Assembly Bill 888 (Bloom, 2015) to include microplastics that are intentionally added to specific consumer products, such as cosmetics, household and industrial detergents, and cleaning products by 2023. - 2A.1.6 Prohibit the sale and distribution of single-use tobacco products that demonstrably contribute to tobacco product plastic pollution, including but not limited to cigarette filters, electronic cigarettes, plastic cigar tips, and unrecyclable tobacco product packaging by 2022.